 As a teenager another lesson from Dad was how to ‘soap down’ the old equipment that he had traded for so that he could ‘shoot a coat of paint’ on it – to sell.
 Dad did good with that kind of stuff too.
 For me, picking up this ugly duckling was a ‘no-brainier.’
 We aired the tires and pulled it home; followed by a drenching and soaking with a ‘box of tide;’ – a quick coat of the only paint around (deck gray) sealed the deal.

-Dad called it a ‘suitcase-trailer,’ he pretty much had a name for everything (‘zip-stick’ little sports car, ‘whizzer’ weed-eater, and many others) but it’s small @4′ x 7′ size left little room for anything larger.
-When pulled, you hardly knew the little trailer was behind – the plus was that when having it; it removed the ‘clutter’ from the kids stuff within the family vehicle.
-You packed stuff in before you went, and threw stuff in for the return.
+Dad called it a ‘suitcase-trailer,’ he pretty much had a name for everything (‘zip-stick’ little sports car, ‘whizzer’ weed-eater, and many others).
+It’s small @4′ x 7′ size left little room for anything large.
+When pulled, the little trailer was hardly noticeable – the plus of having it; was that it removed the ‘clutter’ of ‘kids stuff’ within the family vehicle.
+Items were ‘packed’ as you left; and thrown-in for the return.

 Having a ‘sharpie’ pen was another ‘habit’ which began on the Mississippi trip and carried over to the little Chuck-wagon. – gray is a great color to scribble on.